Board of Directors

 Andy Shlensky

-Treasurer – Executive Committee (2026)
+Member-at-Large – Executive Committee (2027)

 Andy Shlensky owns and directs North Star Camp (WI) and co-owns The Road Less Traveled and Bubbles Academy.
 A Northwestern grad, he has held various camp leadership roles since 2010.
 He serves on the ACA National Government Relations Committee and Midwest AIC board, and works closely with several non-profit organizations including the Camp for All Kids Foundation, 4-Star Fellowship, Geography of Hope, and Whole Child Arts.
 When not at camp or traveling, Andy lives in Chicago with his daughter Laney.
-Andy is serving his first term as Treasurer of the ACA National Board.
+Andy is serving his second term as member-at-large of the ACA National Board.

 Henry DeHart